cgkineo/adapt-pageMenuRouter/README.md

     }
 ```

-Use to _dom item to add attributes or styles to your buttons or topnavigation buttons:
+Use the _dom item to add attributes or classes to your buttons or topnavigation buttons:
 ```

 "_dom": ".newClass.newClass2#newId[newAttribute='newAttributeValue']"